grgwsmth/gsd/case-studies/figma-plugin.md

 {% include copy-block.html copy="My first impression of Cursor was that it's a clone of VS Code with a built-in engineering partner. 🤓" %}

-{% include section-title.html label="Solutions" %}

 {% include case-study-h3.html label="Step 2: The plugin modal UI" %}

-{% include copy-block.html copy="With some basic coding experience, getting the plugin modal UI set up is fairly easy.
-The HTML & CSS for this UI is very basic.
+{% include copy-block.html copy="As a designer with coding experience, getting the plugin modal UI set up was fairly easy.
 I was able to add the necessary JavaScript to manipulate the DOM based on user input." %}

 - User adds/removes as many parent-child navigation groups as needed.
 - Enter link labels into the input fields.